ShukantPal/pixi-essentials/packages/pixi-ooo-renderer/README.md

 # [WIP][Experimental] Out-of-Order Renderer for PixiJS Scene Graphs

+This packages provides an out-of-order batch renderer, which:

-* This special renderer can improve batching efficiency by using a spatial hash to smartly re-order your display-objects renders to minimize draw calls.
+* can improve batching efficiency by smartly re-ordering your display-object renders to minimize draw calls.
+This can be done because display-objects that do not intersect in world space do not need to be rendered in-order.

-* `OooRenderer` also does not need to prematurely flush when a filtered or masked display-object is rendered, unlike Pixi's in-built batch renderer.
-You can enable this by calling `Oooable` on your display-object or extending `OooRenderable`.
-This modifies the `render()` pass to be OOO-compatible.
+* does not need to prematurely flush when a filtered or masked display-object is encountered, unlike Pixi's in-built batch renderer.
+Instead of doing a full-flush, this renderer will only flush the display objects that intersect with the filtered/masked one.

 ## Basic Usage

-The following example will setup the built-in preset of `OooRenderer` and demonstrate how it can batch the 1st and 3rd sprite together even with a filtered sprite between them in the rendering list:
+The following example will setup a built-in preset of the out-of-order renderer:

 ```js
 import * as PIXI from 'pixi.js;